KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 You can mitigate, but not prevent undefined behavior:
 * Increase code review- a bottleneck
 * Fuzzing- [OSS-Fuzz](https://github.com/google/oss-fuzz)
-* Sanitizers- ASAN, TSAN, UBSAN in CI (address sanitizer, thread sanitizer, undefined behavior sanitizer etc)
+* Sanitizers- ASAN, TSAN, UBSAN in CI (address sanitizer, thread sanitizer, undefined behavior sanitizer, etc.)
 * Analyze code with LLMs

 All of these are currently being done and increase maintainer workload at a time when maintainers are already being stretched thin.